-Check out some of our other favorite citrus-filled desserts next — including this Key Lime Pie or Lemon Cheesecake Cookies.
+Try these favorite citrus-filled desserts next: Key Lime Pie or Lemon Cheesecake Cookies.

 The Best Lime Cookies Recipe!

 I know, I know.
-The “best”– really?
-While everyone likes different things in a cookie, we truly think these are the best lime-laced sugar cookies ever!
+The “best”—really?
+While everyone likes different things in a cookie, I truly think these are the best lime-laced sugar cookies ever!

 This Lime Cookies recipe yields ultra-thick, soft, chewy, and downright delicious cookies.
-They’re citrusy with a hint of coconut and the sweet glaze on top finishes things off perfectly!
+They’re citrusy with a hint of coconut, and then the sweet glaze on top finishes things off perfectly!

 Quick Tip

-While testing, we made these cookies with actual coconut in the dough, but ended up liking them best with only coconut extract.
-So, if you aren’t a coconut fan, the flavor is very subtle and if you are really opposed to coconut, the extract can be left out without a problem!
+While testing, I made these cookies with actual coconut in the dough, but the taste testers and I liked them best with only coconut extract.
+The flavor is subtle, and you can leave out the extract if you’d like!

 What Can You Do With Plenty Of Limes?